SunnyPanchani/2_machine-learning/home-loan-default-ml/README.md

 👉 [Home Credit Default Risk (Kaggle)](https://www.kaggle.com/competitions/home-credit-default-risk/data)

-Due to its size (~2.3GB), you must download the dataset manually from Kaggle and place it in the `data/` directory.
+Due to its size (~2.3GB), you must download the dataset manually from Kaggle and place it in the `data/` directory. which contain 10 files and total 346 columns

 ---